 In real-life, ethical situations and dilemmas come in shades of grey.
 They’re tricky.
 That makes them interesting.
-Never are they so black and white as they are in the world of human resources training videos.
+Never are they so black and white as they are in the world of human resources training videos and exercises.

-If the dreams aren’t about ethics, they’re full of reminders about reminders as to how to do your job.
+If reminder dreams aren’t about ethics, they’re full of reminders about reminders as to how to do your job.

 Their character isn’t all that much different from a parent who reminds you to do something repeatedly.
 They nag.
 They annoy.
 To say these dreams emphasize the basics is to be trite and overly charitable.

 Thin-skinned people everywhere take issue with reminders like these.
 When the reminder is coming from yourself, who can you yell at?

 Yelling at yourself doesn’t do any good.

 “I KNOW!!!” you say.

 Required, mandatory training proffered by human resources departments of companies big and large comes up every year.
 Often it’s at the same time.